A Bit of Liverpool: Critical response

-In 1982 The Illustrated Encyclopedia of Black Music described A Bit of Liverpool as one of "several banal albums" recorded in the midst of their run of hits.
+The critical response to the album has been poor.
+Among contemporary reviews, an anonymous reviewer in the San Francisco Examiner commented "the selection, 'You Can't Do That' rates the first slot on the album; the others just exist".

-The 2011 edition of The Encyclopedia of Popular Music rated the album 2 out of 5 stars.
+In 1982, The Illustrated Encyclopedia of Black Music described A Bit of Liverpool as one of "several banal albums" recorded in the midst of their run of hits.
+In 2008 author Mark Ribowsky, in his book on the Supremes, described the album as "a jolly old mess reeking of self-conscious preening" and the 2011 edition of The Encyclopedia of Popular Music rated the album 2 out of 5 stars.